Technische Universität Darmstadt: Research

 TU Darmstadt collaborates with these research institutes on a broad basis.
 For instance, TU Darmstadt and GSI agreed on a strategic partnership, which includes collaboration in the establishment of the FAIR Facility for Antiproton and Ion Research.

 The European Space Agency has set up a research laboratory at TU Darmstadt, ESA_LAB@TU Darmstadt.
 It is the first research laboratory the European Space Agency has set up at a German university.

 In 2018, TU Darmstadt has won the competition of the European Institute of Innovation and Technology (EIT) and is building an Institute for Manufacturing together with 50 partners including Siemens, Volkswagen, KUKA, German Research Center for Artificial Intelligence and Volvo.
 There will be an EIT Manufacturing Innovation Hub at the university.

 TU Darmstadt is involved in the German Excellence Initiative.
 This initiative sponsored the Cluster of Excellence Smart Interfaces (2007–2014), the Graduate School of Computational Engineering and the Graduate School of Excellence Energy Science and Engineering.
 TU Darmstadt is also partially involved with the Cluster of Excellence Normative Orders, based at Goethe University Frankfurt.
+In the new round of 2025, TU Darmstadt successfully applied with the clusters of excellence Reasonable Artificial Intelligence (RAI) and The Adaptive Mind (TAM).
+This enables it to apply for further funding as a university of excellence.